 Lan’s business has expanded successfully over the past decade, with six restaurants in Kunming, receiving more than 400,000 guests every year.

 Yiliang county has more than 1,000 duck farms, providing about 400,000 ducks every year.
 The Yiliang Roast Duck Festival has been held annually since 2005.

-Despite much research, it does not appear that there is a recipe in English for this succulent treat, so the almighty TFD shall now make this a reality for you, the Citizens of TFD Nation! 🙂
+Despite much research, it does not appear that there is a recipe in English for this succulent treat, so the almighty TFD shall now make this a reality for you, ! 🙂

 This is not an easy recipe and requires some specialized equipment and techniques – but it will reward you with a truly succulent dish worthy of the master duck roasters of Yunnan!
 Unlike Peking Duck, this is not eaten with pancakes or bean sauce – it is instead eaten straight with seasoned salt, plum sauce and minced scallions.
 I have based this recipe on my version of Peking Duck, also found here on TFD.

 Citizens, please note that I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc.

 You can make a difference!

 Please consider making a one-time donation to help keep the site live and the posts coming – click here to PayPal Me a tip!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.